 Confused about how your account limits work?
 Don’t worry, in this guide we got you covered.
 Here, we will help you understand the different limits that your account has based on the subscription or plan that you are into.

-First, please visit our Pricing Page to get a quick breakdown of the limits for each plan.
+First, please visit the Pricing page to get a quick breakdown of the limits for each plan.

-When you log in to your Jotform account, you can view your current usage by clicking the Avatar in the top right corner of the page.
-Or, by simply navigating to your Account’s Usage page.
+When you log in to your Jotform account, you can view your current usage by clicking on your Avatar in the top right corner of the page.
+Or, by simply navigating to your account’s Usage page.

-In this guide, we will use the account type/plan “Free” to define each limit.
+In this guide, we will use the account type “Free” to define each limit.
 First, we need to define what a Submission means.
 Here in Jotform, when a form is filled out and it was successfully submitted and received by your account, then that will be counted as a submission.
-Below is the definition of each of the limits:
+Below is the definition of each of the limits.

-This is the number of submissions you can receive on a monthly basis.
+This is the number of entries you can receive every month.
 The count covers the calendar date which means 1st day to the last day of the month.

 Payment Submissions (Monthly)

-This is the number of submissions that have payment integrations on them.
-So for example, we have PayPal payment integration on our form, if a user fills out the form, submitted it, and successfully completed the payment, then that would be counted as a payment submission.
+This is the number of entries that have payment integrations on them.
+So for example, we have PayPal payment integration on our form, if a user fills out the form, submitted it, and completed the payment, then that would be counted as a payment submission.